 Becoming A Barrister In The UK

 To become a barrister, you have to take the same initial steps as those who want to become a solicitor.
-This means you’ll need to head to university and take an undergraduate degree, which is usually law.
+This means you’ll need to head to university and take an undergraduate degree, which is usually a law degree.
 But you could also take a non-law degree if you’re willing to spend a bit more time in education, as doing so means you will need to take a conversion course before taking the next step.

 And it is this next step where those wishing to become a solicitor head one way, and those wishing to become a barrister head another way.
 To become a barrister, you will forgo the legal practice course, and instead will enter the Bar Professional Training Course – or simply “The Bar”, as it’s often referred as.
 The Bar Professional Training Course covers negations, mock trials in what is known as a Moot court, and advocacy.